-Sometime in the last 150 years we went from a culture that had a rich history of fermenting foods and became a culture that is obsessed with clean, sterile environments.
+Sometime in the last 150 years we went from a culture that had a rich history of fermenting food and became a culture that is obsessed with clean, sterile environments.
 But don’t get me wrong.
 I am all for clean hands, clean bodies and clean homes, however, sterile is best left to contact lens solution, canning practices and operating rooms.

 Back in the day when people did not have things like refrigeration, they did just fine.
 Before our pristine and clean focus, people were more at home with the natural world that contains natural things, like bacteria and yeast.

 People are geared to be on the lookout for things that threaten them.
 We operate on a better safe than sorry setting that flags anything that ‘might’ be a potential threat.
 When we sense such a threat, we withdraw from it.
 This may keep us safe, but it also means we err in the direction of labeling something as a threat when it is nothing of the sort.

 When people lived as they did in the pre-industrial era they were familiarized with many ways of keeping food safe and palatable that did not require modern conveniences like refrigeration.
 Almost every kitchen had some sort of fermentation process going on, be it something like sourdough or yogurt or fermented vegetables like sauerkraut.
 Not only were recipes handed down from parent to child, but living cultures were shared so that the family fermented foods could be made.
 Because these things were common and found within our own houses we did not see them as anything out of the ordinary.

 Then came the modern conveniences that few of us would ever choose to live without.
 If our refrigerator goes out, we get that replaced immediately.
 We buy our food fresh from the store and make sure we get the one with the furthest expiration date.
 Not just satisfied with pasteurized milk, we now want ‘ultra-pasteurized’ with even longer expiration dates.
 We may even want our food irradiated so it doesn’t decay.